Abbots of Wat Bowonniwet Vihara

 Death: 2 August 1921

-Prince Vajiranyanavarorasa was born Thursday, April 12, 1860.
-He was the forty-seventh son of King Mongkut (Rama IV) and fourth child of Pae, a first-class consort.
+Prince Vajiranyanavarorasa was born on Thursday, April 12, 1860.
+He was the forty-seventh son of King Mongkut (Rama IV) and the fourth child of Pae, a first-class consort.
 His father named him Manusyanagmanop, or ‘young man who is a Naga amongst human beings’.
-The reason for this unusual name was due to the prince being born during a downpour, and nagas (supernatural serpents) are associated with water.
+The reason for this unusual name was that the prince was born during a downpour, and nagas (supernatural serpents) are associated with water.

 The following year, the prince’s mother died after giving birth to her fifth child.
 Her five children were: Princess Ying Yaowalak, Princess Pak Pimonphan, Prince Kasemsan Sopak, Prince Manusyanagmanop, and Princess Banjopbenjama.
-Princess Vorasetsuda (Phra Ong Chao Putri), a daughter of King Rama III and Tao-song-kandan and was a relative of Pae, took in all five children.
+Princess Vorasetsuda (Phra Ong Chao Putri), a daughter of King Rama III and Tao-song-kandan, was a relative of Pae and took in all five children.

 At the age of twenty, the prince received higher, bhikkhu ordination at the Emerald Buddha Chapel on Friday, June 27, 1879, with the monastic name Manusanago, given to him by his preceptor, Prince Pavares Variyalongkorn.
 His teacher (kammavacacariya) was Phra Candara Gocarakhun (Yim, Candavamso).